 5 – Peru

 If you’re drawn to the secrets and mysticism buried in Peru’s archaeological wonders, you’ll be happy to know it’s one of the safest places to visit in South America.
 It ranks 84th on the Global Peace Index.
+If you don’t know much about this country, find out what Peru is famous for in this guide.

 The cities of Peru sit in the heavens, high above sea level.
 This comes with the risk of altitude sickness for travelers not used to such extreme conditions.
 The wildness of Peru is what makes it such an attractive destination.
 But the creatures of the Amazon and the remoteness of some destinations pose a risk to travelers.